cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-tablespace.md

 ## Notes

-Because `CREATE TABLESPACE` creates symbolic links from the `pg_tblspc` directory in the coordinator and segment instance data directory to the directories specified in the command, Greenplum Database supports tablespaces only on systems that support symbolic links.
+Because `CREATE TABLESPACE` creates symbolic links from the `pg_tblspc` directory in the coordinator and segment instance data directory to the directories specified in the command, Cloudberry Database supports tablespaces only on systems that support symbolic links.

 You cannot run `CREATE TABLESPACE` inside a transaction block.

 When creating tablespaces, ensure that file system locations have sufficient I/O speed and available disk space.

-> **Note** Greenplum Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
+> **Note** Cloudberry Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
 It is only possible to configure different locations for different content IDs.
 Do not modify symbolic links under the `pg_tblspc` directory so that primary-mirror pairs point to different file locations; this will lead to erroneous behavior.

 ## Examples